awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 ### Allows Key Administrators to Administer the CMK<a name="key-policy-default-allow-administrators"></a>

 The default key policy created by the console allows you to choose IAM users and roles in the account and make them *key administrators*\.
-Key administrators have permissions to manage the CMK, but do not have permissions to use the CMK to encrypt and decrypt data\.
+Key administrators have permissions to manage the CMK, but do not have permissions to use the CMK in cryptographic operations\.

 **Warning**
-Even though key administrators do not have permissions to use the CMK to encrypt and decrypt data, they do have permission to modify the key policy\.
-This means they can give themselves these permissions\.
+Even though key administrators do not have permissions to use the CMK to encrypt and decrypt data, they do have permission to change the key policy\.
+This means they can give themselves any AWS KMS permission\.

 You can add IAM users and roles to the list of key administrators when you create the CMK\.
 You can also edit the list with the console's default view for key policies, as shown in the following image\.
 The default view for key policies is available on the key details page for each CMK\.